How can I activate a local data community?

 An easy, fun way to get started is to hold a data Easter Egg Hunt.
 In this event, people form small teams that compete against each other to answer a set of questions by searching for relevant data.

-Have a look at this one from Open Data Day 2016.
+Have a look at this from Open Data Day 2016.
 It includes questions and datasets that you could use or adapt for your own community.

 A good way to start building a local community is by sharing open data, guides or content with your network.
 If it is web-based you can share with your network as an early draft and update as you source new content, rather than waiting until you have a final book to share as pdf or hardcopy.
 Examples: